11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

 Mobile video viewers are tough to capture—they’re not sitting on a chair in front of a screen.
 If you do manage to engage them with your video, the bigger problem is converting them on the spot.
-The whole point of making your video is to increase conversions.
-One of the best ways to do that is to provide a clear, simple, EASY TO DO, call-to-action at the end of your video.
+And that’s the whole point of your video isn’t it?
+One of the best ways to increase conversions is to include a clear, simple, EASY TO DO, call-to-action at the end of your video.

 Here’s a mobile video CTA checklist to get you started:

 - Is there a link in your mobile video that viewers can click?